 Our 30 pieces of luggage; 10 large duffle bags of medical supplies for the Kateri clinic, 10 personal bags and 10 pieces of hand luggage were loaded into the back of a pickup.
 Most of us squeezed into a small passenger van, the rest into the cab of the pickup with our overflow baggage.

-Ten people from five different United States churches checked into a British Airways flight to Nigeria via London.
+Ten people from five different United States regions of the USA boarded a British Airways flight to Abuja Nigeria via London.

 Our group was comprised of pastors, doctors, nurses and even two lawyers.
 Seven of the ten spent their time between Kaduna and Kateri, where a medical center has been established, funded by Trinity Episcopal Church in Tariffville, Connecticut.

-Three of us, including two of us from St. Peter's Episcopal Church in South Windsor, Connecticut, and one from Trinity traveled another three and one half hours north to Gusau, the capital of Zamfara State.
-There we met with Bishop John Danbinta to explore building a primary/secondary school in Gusau.
+Three of us, including two of us from St. Peter's Episcopal Church in South Windsor, Connecticut, and one from Trinity traveled another four and a half hours north to Gusau, the capital of Zamfara State.
+There we met with Bishop John Danbinta and the building committee to explore building a primary/secondary school in Gusau.

 Read on for more about the trip . . .

-There were ten of us on this trip, two from St. Peters Episcopal Church in South Windsor, three from Trinity Episcopal Church in Tariffville, and the remaining four from different parishes, including one from Texas.
+There were ten of us on this trip, two from St. Peter’s Episcopal Church in South Windsor, three from Trinity Episcopal Church in Tariffville, and the remaining four from different parishes, including one from Texas.
 Our group is quite diverse, and we all took an immediate liking to each other when we met over the course of several months prior to the trip to discuss logistics.
-Our total travel time from Boston to Abuja was approximately 15 hours, including the layover in London.
+Our total travel time from Boston to Abuja was 16 hours, including the layover in London.